ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

   - Make sure Windows Firewall is enabled
   - Allow all incoming connections to port 80 (for IIS)
   {{% notice tip %}}
-You can test this by accessing the Windows VM IP Address from your Ubuntu VM, provided they are on the same virtual network.
+You can test this by accessing the Windows VM IP Address from Firefox running on your Ubuntu VM, provided they are on the same virtual network.
 {{% /notice %}}
 * **Install Windows Updates:** Run Windows Update and reboot as necessary until all available updates are installed.
 * **Automatic Updates:** Make sure the system is set to download and install security updates automatically.

 ### Task 3: Windows Files & Permissions